43rd Guards Rifle Division: Baltic offensives

-On June 5 the division provided a cadre to form the headquarters of the 130th Rifle Corps, including General Brantkaln who became its commander.
-He was replaced in divisional command by Col. Alfred Yurevich Kalnin; Kalnin in turn would be promoted to the rank of major general on September 13 and remained in this post for the duration of the war.
+On June 5, the division provided a cadre to form the headquarters of the 130th Rifle Corps, including General Brantkalns, who became its commander.
+He was replaced in divisional command by Col. Alfrēds Kalniņš (Alfred Yurevich Kalnin); Kalniņš, in turn, would be promoted to the rank of major general on September 13 and remained in this post for the duration of the war.
 The Corps included the 43rd Guards and the 3rd formation of the 308th Rifle Division, which was also made up of Latvian nationals, plus the 2nd formation of the 208th Rifle Division, which was not.

-On July 10 the 2nd Baltic Front launched the Rezhitsa–Dvinsk Offensive and over the next seven days it broke through three heavily fortified German defensive lines and advanced up to 110km westward.
-At 0430 hours on July 18 lead elements of the 43rd Guards crossed back into Latvia.
-On August 3 Captain Orlov, who was now the acting commander of a reconnaissance company, led his troops to the vicinity of the Mezhare station on the Krustpils – Rēzekne II Railway, well into the German rear.
-This incursion provoked a series of counterattacks by infantry and at least one assault gun and the company became surrounded.
-Orlov received several wounds and many of his men were also killed or wounded while inflicting heavy casualties on the German forces.
-Eventually he led a breakout which recrossed the railway and the remainder of his company dug in and repelled additional attacks until relieved by their battalion.
-Captain Orlov soon succumbed to his injuries and on March 24, 1945 he was posthumously made a Hero of the Soviet Union.
+On July 10, the 2nd Baltic Front launched the Rezhitsa–Dvinsk Offensive, and over the next seven days, it broke through three heavily fortified German defensive lines and advanced up to 110 km westward.
+At 0430 hours on July 18, lead elements of the 43rd Guards crossed back into Latvia.
+On August 3, Captain Orlovs, who was now the acting commander of a reconnaissance company, led his troops to the vicinity of the Mežāre Station on the Krustpils – Rēzekne II Railway, well into the German rear.
+This incursion provoked a series of counterattacks by infantry and at least one assault gun, and the company became surrounded.
+Orlovs received several wounds and many of his men were also killed or wounded while inflicting heavy casualties on the German forces.
+Eventually, he led a breakout which recrossed the railway, and the remainder of his company dug in and repelled additional attacks until relieved by their battalion.
+Captain Orlovs soon succumbed to his injuries, was buried near Mežāre Station, and on March 24, 1945, was posthumously made a Hero of the Soviet Union, becoming one of the three recipients of the title among the servicemen of the "Latvian" Soviet Army Units.
+However, Latvian contemporary historian Uldis Neiburgs writes that despite Orlovs' bravery, some Soviet postwar works tended to embellish his feats, such as repeatedly attempting to cross the Ataša River on boats under heavy enemy fire, despite the river being only a few meters wide and easy to cross for infantry due to the low depth.